-For example, if your business sells sheds, do you want to email a generic infographic about different shed styles— or, do you want to hyper focus on people who are considering converting their sheds into “man caves” with a slideshare of inspirational ideas?
-Pick ONE piece of content to direct link lovin’ to.
+For example, if your business sells sheds, do you want to email a generic infographic about different shed styles— or, do you want to hyper-focus on people who are considering converting their sheds into “man caves” with a slideshow of inspirational ideas?

 If, after a lot of thought, you realize you need to create the right content for your plan, that’s okay!
 Make sure you crank out something you yourself would link to, or keep creating more content until it’s truly remarkable.

 Step 2: Do Some Cherry-Picking on the SERPs

 Now you have to find your targets, which you can do with a few strategic Google searches.